kudobuilder/kudo.dev/content/docs/runbooks/admin/add-operator-to-repository.md

 # How to add an Operator to a Repository

-The following is the minimum steps necessary to add an operator to a repository.
+The following are the minimum steps necessary to add an operator to a repository.
 This example uses the repository named "community", however you will want to use a repository for which you have admin rights.

 ## Preconditions